 Exhibitions of Works

 As Behzad gradually advanced in his art and gained fame in contemporary Iranian miniature painting, he moved away from mere copying of past works and developed his own distinctive style.
 Through numerous exhibitions of his works in Iran and abroad, a wide audience of artists and art enthusiasts became acquainted with his creations.
 In 1324 AH, Behzad, along with a group of other artists, showcased his works at the Fine Arts Exhibition.
 However, his first major solo exhibition, titled “Behzad’s Booth”, was held in Ordibehesht 1333 AH (coinciding with the Avicenna Millennium Festival, attended by scholars, orientalists, and renowned artists from 64 countries) at the lecture hall of the Iran Bastan Museum.
 About 30 of his paintings were displayed, including notable works such as “Ferdowsi” and “Iwan-e Mada’in.”
 The exceptional reception by visitors significantly increased Behzad’s international reputation, leading representatives from countries including France, Italy, Czechoslovakia, and Poland to request exhibitions of his works in their own countries.
 Thus, Behzad became one of the first Iranian miniature painters to have solo exhibitions abroad.
 In 1334 AH, the Iran-France Cultural Association invited him to exhibit his works at the Musée d’Art Moderne in Paris.
 This exhibition featured a selection of Behzad’s works and was attended by the Iranian ambassador to France, the French Minister of Culture, and notable figures such as French orientalist Henri Massé and Jean David Weil, then head of the Islamic Art Department at the Louvre Museum.
 In Aban 1334 AH, 16 of Behzad’s works were also displayed at the Iran-Germany Cultural Association.
-His international exhibitions continued in cities such as Prague, Warsaw, Washington, New York, Brussels, and countries including India and Japan, further cementing his global artistic influence.
+His international exhibitions continued in cities such as Prague, Warsaw, Washington, New York, and Brussels, as well as in countries like India and Japan, further cementing his global artistic influence.